arittrosaha/DefinitelyNotInstagram/README.md

 #### Home
 * Expand the right user box to contain scrollable list of user's followings which will be clickable to take them to the respective users' profile page.

+#### Likes-Comments
+* Individual comments can be liked and unliked with a visible counter that can be clickable to display a list of likers.

+Note - The backend required for this to happend exists already with polymorphic association between posts and comments for likes.

-#### Search
+#### Discover
-* Fix the search bar so its workable and can be used to retrive any user in the database.
+* Create a discover page which will display a list of most liked posts from the past three months of not followed user's who are followed by your followings.

 #### Notification
 * Create a realtime notification system for the following events:
   * Another user liked your post.
   * Another user commented on your post.
   * Another user followed you.

-#### Discover
-* Create a discover page which will display a list of most liked posts from the past three months of not followed user's who are followed by your followings.

-#### Likes-Comments
-* Individual comments can be liked and unliked with a visible counter that can be clickable to display a list of likers.
-  * Note - The backend required for this to happend exists already with polymorphic association between posts and comments for likes.

 #### Password
 * Change password